 Posted by Robert Half on Friday, April 4, 2014 - 00:00 | Follow me

 The elevator pitch — everybody says you should have one when you’re on the job hunt.
-But what exactly are you supposed to say to make it memorable and effective in helping you find work?
+But what exactly are you supposed to say to make it memorable and effective for networking and job search purposes?

 At the one moment when your words matter most, it’s easy to get tongue-tied.
 The best way to overcome nervousness is to plan your elevator speech and practice until you can deliver it effortlessly.

-Before you craft the perfect pitch, analyze the type of role you’d like to occupy and the type of company that would be your ideal employer.
+Before you craft the perfect pitch, tailor it to your current job hunt.
+Analyze the type of role you’d like to occupy and the type of company that would be your ideal employer.
 Then, consider these three elevator speech examples the next time someone asks, “What do you do?”

 Just remember that while it’s called an “elevator speech,” you’re most likely not going to be in an actual elevator when you need to use it.
 You may be at a conference, a networking event, a Sunday barbecue or even chatting online when the “What do you do?” question comes up.
 Prepare now so you won’t be left speechless when it does.